 Some women find deep-breathing exercises helpful.
 Research suggests that a technique called paced respiration can cut in half the frequency of hot flashes.
 To perform paced respiration, take slow, deep, full breaths — expanding and contracting the abdomen gently while inhaling and exhaling — at a rate of about six to eight breaths per minute.
 One of the best ways to learn paced respiration is by taking a yoga class.
 Practice this technique twice a day for 15 minutes.
 You can also use paced respiration whenever you feel a hot flash coming on.
 Stress-relief techniques and biofeedback may also be of some benefit.

 Short-term hormone therapy is quite effective in treating hot flashes.
-Doctors try to prescribe the lowest dose that effectively relieves symptoms.
-If you can't or don't want to take hormones, you may find that an antidepressant such as venlafaxine (Effexor) or fluoxetine (Prozac) helps.
-Certain antihypertensive medications such as clonidine (Catapres) relieve hot flashes in some women.
-An antiseizure medication, gabapentin (Neurontin), has also shown some promise.
+Doctors try to prescribe the lowest dose of estrogen that effectively relieves symptoms.
+If you can't or don't want to take hormones, you may find that an antidepressant such as paroxetine (Paxil), venlafaxine (Effexor) or fluoxetine (Prozac) helps.
+The antihypertensive medication clonidine (Catapres) or the antiseizure medication gabapentin (Neurontin) relieves hot flashes in some women.
 Talk with your clinician about which medication may be right for you, and remember that most hot flashes improve over time on their own.

 Decreased estrogen causes the vaginal lining to thin and vaginal secretions to diminish.
 The vagina also becomes shorter and narrower.
 The result often is dryness and irritation, which can make sexual intercourse unpleasant.
 Inflammation of the vaginal wall also may occur, causing a condition called atrophic vaginitis.
 It isn't an infection, but if it is not treated, further thinning and ulceration of the vagina may occur; this can cause bleeding or make intercourse or pelvic exams painful at best and impossible at worst.
 It is important to keep in mind that there are a variety of conditions other than menopause that can cause painful intercourse, so consulting a clinician is wise.